salrashid123/tpmcopy/README.md

 * Parent persistent handle

-Note, if you want to encode the PEM key with a persistent handle parent (vs a not-too-useful persistent handle), then during import specify the `-parent=` flag:
+Note, if you want to encode the PEM key with a persistent handle parent (vs a not-too-useful transient handle), then during import specify the `-parent=` flag:

 (default `0x81008000` is allocated to owner hierarchy in pg 14 of [Registry of Reserved TPM 2.0Handles and Localities](https://trustedcomputinggroup.org/wp-content/uploads/RegistryOfReservedTPM2HandlesAndLocalities_v1p1_pub.pdf))